Whenever I approach any problem I stop and ask myself three things:

 Meet on the Trail - Instead of having another meeting in the office, over Skype or via telephone, decide to meet on the trail.
 You don't have to climb a mountain, but I promise your thoughts move as you move.
 Those happy little endorphins wake up the brain and we all need our brains in tip-top shape when we are formulating ideas and solutions.

 Movement is Movement - If you cannot get out, stay home and move.
 Do laundry, fold clothes, organize your desk, do the dishes, vacuum, sweep or make a meal from scratch.
 Putting your thoughts in congruence with movement can break your typical boundaries of creation, and push your thought process further.
-I do various menial things while I listen to TED Talk because I learned long ago, my mind retains information via movement.
+I do various menial things while I listen to TED Talks because I learned long ago, my mind retains information via movement.